denis-jdsouza/simplescaler-exporter/README.md

 ```

 ## Dependencies
-- Prometheus configured to scraping metrics from service endpoint
+- Prometheus configured to scrape metrics from service endpoint
 - CRD 'Scaler' should be deployed in the Kubernetes cluster [GitHub](https://github.com/denis-jdsouza/simple-scaler) - _Repo_

 ## Prometheus Job Details